hocinedl/assignment_1_exp/README.md

-# 1st Assignment
+#  Experimental Robotics Lab - 1st Assignment

-This repository contains our solution for the 1st assignment of the Experimental Robotics Lab course.
+Welcome to the repository for the first assignment in the Experimental Robotics Lab course.
+This project focuses on the implementation of a robot navigation task using Aruco markers in both simulation (Gazebo environment) and with a real robot.

 ## Group Members: